Skip to main content

 On the Balance Sheet, £120 would be listed in Prepayments as the £20 is not considered a tax liability until the expense is incurred or the goods have been received.

-The timing profile set for an account, along with the accounting method for the company, will determine when revenue or expenses are recognized versus received or paid out in cash.
-To view the impact of an account’s timing profile, you can see the ‘Cash Timing Impact’ preview.
+The timing profile set for an account, along with the accounting method used by the company, determines when revenue or expenses are recognised versus when they are received or paid out in cash.

-2. In the right side menu, scroll down to the timing profile section
+2. In the right side menu, scroll down to the timing profile section.

-3. Click the ‘three dot’ icon
+3. Click the Three dots icon.

-4. Select ‘Preview’ from the drop down menu
+4. Select Preview from the drop-down menu.

 What if the tax rate, payment period, or impacted accounts change?

 If the tax rate, payment period, or taxed accounts change, then you can add a New Variation of a tax into your forecast.
-To do this,

-3. Go to the changing tax and click the ‘Three dot’ icon next to the ‘Edit’ option
+3. Go to the tax for which you want to create a new variation and click the Three dots icon next to the ‘Edit’ option.

-4. From the drop down menu, choose ‘New variation’
+4. From the drop-down menu, choose New variation.

-5. Select the month the tax will change
+5. Select the month the tax will change.

-7. These changes will automatically be incorporated into your forecast
+7. These changes will automatically be incorporated into your forecast.

 What if my tax year does not line up with my financial year?